Tkocean/Aurora/README.md

 ## Disclaimer
-- This project is not responsible for the following: bricked devices, SD card corruption, or SoC burnouts.
+- This project is not responsible for the following: bricked devices, Storage device corruption, or SoC burnouts.
 - **Please ensure your configuration file does not cause a traffic loop, as this may lead to infinite device reboots.**
 - If you're not sure how to configure this module, you might need applications like Clash for Android, sing-box for Android, etc.